 This helps in establishing a mini-agreement.
 You can get a good idea where you stand with your prospect, and how committed they are.
 Depending on their response you can decide whether they are worth pursuing any further.

-Clodura does everything a struggling lead generation model needs-
+Sales Automation tool like Clodura does everything a struggling lead generation model needs-

-- Cold Campaign Elimination: The days of cold campaign are long gone, and yet so many companies have to waste time on it, mainly due to lack of better options.
+- Cold Campaign Elimination: The days of the cold campaign are long gone, and yet so many companies have to waste time on it, mainly due to lack of better options.
 Clodura replaces your outdated cold-campaigns with a radical software device that streamlines your entire lead generation system.

 - Low-hanging Fruits Identification: Clodura helps you identify easily convertible leads, which your sales team can work with first.
 Once these have been dealt with you can then move on to other leads.